 Zcash initially started as a Bitcoin fork, originally called the Zerocash Protocol.
 The title was eventually shortened to Zerocash, and then finally, Zcash, in 2016.
 Like Bitcoin, Zcash has a limited supply of 21 million coins, but that is where the similarity pretty much stops between the two coins.
 The two coins greatly differ when it comes to transparency.

 When you use Bitcoin, if you know someone’s address, you can see all of the transactions with detailed price amounts.
-However, with Zcash, all of the information like payment destination and amount is encrypted so your financial history is kept secure.
+However, with Zcash, all of the information like payment destination and the amount is encrypted so your financial history is kept secure.
 Zcash merely shows that a transaction took place, but not who the transaction was between, or how much money the transaction was for.

 Zcash staff refrains from calling the payment system anonymous, yet the protocol has many characteristics that one would consider anonymous.